All Episodes

 And he's on CNN this morning with Chris Cuomo.

-Why don't we all take a deep breath, count to 10, and then talk about this without all the passions involved.
+Why don't we all take a deep breath, count to 10, and then talk about this without all the passions involved?

-What worries people here is that in this new government, which is relatively not legitimate, but Putin has said that we will deal with that government even though we don't really consider it legitimate.
+What worries people here is that in this new government, which is relatively not legitimate, but Putin has said that we will deal with that government, even though we don't really consider it legitimate.

-There are a lot of very right wing, ultranationalist, and even somewhat fascist, very anti-Semitic people.
+There are a lot of very right-wing, ultra-nationalist, and even somewhat fascist, very anti-Semitic people.

-And that worries a lot of people.
+They have a very loud voice, and that worries a lot of people.

-So you see how this has played a very loud right wing anti-Semitic Nazi neo-Nazis, and Putin is the good guy running in there to defend Mother Russia.
+So you see how this has played a very loud right-wing, anti-Semitic, Nazi neo-Nazis, and Putin is the good guy running in there to defend Mother Russia.

-And all that from these right wingers.
+And all that from these right-wingers.

-I just is Rumsfeld's right, there's a vacuum because we have taken a hike on the world stage.
+There's a vacuum because we have taken a hike on the world stage.

-Russian state-funded TV presenter, this isn't a Russian TV info, babe, an anchorette, in an anti-Kremlin tirade, was sent to Crimea to get a better understanding of the situation on the ground.
+Russian state-funded TV presenter, this isn't a Russian TV info babe, an anchorette in an anti-Kremlin tirade was sent to Crimea to get a better understanding of the situation on the ground.

-But anyway, she she let the Kremlin have it, and they sent her to Ukraine to get her mind right.
+But anyway, she let the Kremlin have it, and they sent her to Ukraine to get her mind right.

-Now that doesn't sound very 21st century to me.
+Now, that doesn't sound very 21st century to me.

-Sent this babe to Crimea to get a better understanding of the situation on the ground.
+Putin sent this babe, and she's a looker, sent this babe to Crimea to get a better understanding of the situation on the ground.

-And I want you to think what would happen if after every Supreme Court decision, say three or four Supreme Court justices showed up on Fox News to debate Bob Beckle and Juan Williams and who else about it.
+And I want you to think what would happen if, after every Supreme Court decision, say three or four Supreme Court justices showed up on Fox News to debate Bob Beckle and Juan Williams and who else about it.

 Imagine what we would end up thinking of them.

-Everybody it is there's a much larger point that I want to make with this.
+Everybody, this is, there's a much larger point that I want to make with this.

-And uh that'll help.
+And that'll happen.

 I'll do that tomorrow.

-Certainly, I promise by the end of the week.
+Sir, I promise by the end of the week.

-Where you think I might take it.
+Where you think I might take it?

-Teachable moment here.
+It's a teachable moment here.

 But the judges do not permit their work to be looked at like that.